 Take the time to show appreciation to everyone who is involved with your organization.
 Send appreciative emails out to your members, thank you notes to your donors, and words of appreciation to your staff.
 When people feel valued and recognized for their contributions, it boosts their productivity in the case of staff, and helps them see the value of their involvement when it comes to donors and members.

-If you want to find out more about how your organization can implement new policies and meet new goals over the next year, contact the Dennison & Associates team today to request a consultation.
+If you want to find out more about how your organization can implement new policies and make new resolutions for not-for-profit professionals over the next year, contact the Dennison & Associates team today to request a consultation.
 We wish everyone a happy and safe New Year!